Here comes an opportunity. But is it a good fit?

 “People are effective because they say no.” – Peter Drucker

 Many have written on the topic of “How to get your client to say YES” and win a project.
 A few authors have written on the equally important, opposite topic of “How to say NO” to turn down a project from your client.
-But even fewer still have discussed the important question that lies beneath: how do you decide if a project is a good fit in the first place?
+But even fewer still have discussed the important question that lies beneath: how do you decide if an opportunity is a good fit in the first place?

 To accept – or pass – on any given project, you need to have a filtering methodology in place, well before your client starts the conversation.